manwar/python-guide/amazon-web-services.md

     $ ls
     file1.txt file2.txt

-We have 2 files again but on the console and there is just one file `file1.txt` listed on S3 console.
+We have 2 files again locally but on the S3 console, there is just one file `file1.txt`.

 #### Delete Object